popova-mariia/tp/docs/UserGuide.md

    * `list` : Lists all contacts.

-   * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` : Adds a contact named `John Doe` to the Address Book.
+   * `add -n John Doe -p 98765432 -a John street, block 123, #01-01 -g male [-t condition]` : Adds a contact named `John Doe` to the Address Book with optional condition.

-   * `delete 3` : Deletes the 3rd contact shown in the current list.
+   * `delete 3` : Deletes the 3rd patient shown in the current list.

+   * `find john` : Searches and lists out all patients with names that contain "john".

+   * `remark 1 r/ lives alone` : Adds the remark "lives alone" to the 1st patient in the current list.

    * `clear` : Deletes all contacts.